Static vacuum extensions with prescribed Bartnik boundary data near a general static vacuum metric: Perturbed hypersurfaces

-The next two results find the open dense interval $J$.
+In our current context, the geometric PDE that we are dealing with are significantly more challenging due to several factors.
+Some challenges arise from gauge issues and the coupled system involving $(h, v)$.
+Another challenge arises during the application of the Green-type identity.
+We can only obtain the boundary condition for $h$ and not for $v$.
+Specifically, the first application of the approach allows us to show $A'(h) = 0$ only.
+This step significantly complicates the ``unique continuation'' argument when compared to the corresponding result in \cite{An-Huang:2021}.
+The novel argument presented in Theorem~\ref{th:zero} shows that, by applying the above argument inductively, not only does $h$ vanish, but the higher-order derivatives of $h$ also vanish on the boundary.
+Then we invoke analyticity to establish that $h$ is trivial.

 Just as the operator $L^\Ga$, each $L_t^\Ga$ is elliptic and thus Fredholm as in Lemma \ref{le:Fred}.
 We can use elliptic estimates to show that $\Ker L_t^\Ga$ varies ``continuously'' for $t$ in an open dense subset $J\subset [-\delta, \delta]$.
 The arguments follow verbatim as in \cite[Section 6.1]{An-Huang:2021}, so we omit the proof.
 (Note the notation discrepancy: $L_t$ and $L_t^{\Ga}$ here correspond respectively to $S_t$ and $L_t$ in \cite{An-Huang:2021}).

 \begin{proposition}[Cf. {\cite[Proposition 6.6]{An-Huang:2021}}] There is an open dense subset $J\subset (-\d, \d)$ such that for every $a\in J$ and every $(h, v)\in \Ker L_a^\Ga$, there is a sequence $\{ t_j \} $ in $J$ with $t_j \searrow a$, $\big(h(t_j), v(t_j)\big)\in \Ker L_{t_j}^\Ga$, and $(p, z)\in \C^{2,\alpha}_{-q}(M\setminus \Omega)$ such that, as $t_j \searrow a$,